 And so we begin…

-This project will be completed soon – but is still an intense project to complete, as there over 700 pages of records to load (to include possible cross-references between both the Federalist and Anti-Federalist Papers alone) – and hopefully our end result will provide one of the most thorough and complete dissertations of these monumental records ever published on-line – with (planned for) links connecting the ‘Point’ and ‘Counterpoint’ views of the participants and authors.
+You’ll note our first posting below, The Magna Charta (1215), for this is where our American Revolution began.
+This entirety of this project will be lengthy and arduous – as there over 700 pages of records to load (to include possible cross-references between both the Federalist and Anti-Federalist Papers alone) – and hopefully our end result will provide one of the most thorough and complete dissertations of these monumental records ever published on-line – with (planned for) links connecting the ‘Point’ and ‘Counterpoint’ views of the participants and authors.
 We look forward to the insight and involvement of Neal Ross on this portion of the project.

 For teachers and educators – as well as those who just want to expand their historical knowledge – we are proud to bring this project to you… and so we begin.